 This can also affect the person’s values and integrity.
 If you think this individual would never steal or commit a crime, the intense need for the drugs might push him or her to do things they would normally never do.
 When treating an addict, it is important to try to restore their dignity and integrity again.

 Overcoming addiction is much easier said than done.
 Many drug users do not stay in this cycle because of choice, but because they are trapped.
 There can be three factors that push them deep in this problem.
 First, guilt can lead someone to use substances that help him or her feel better.
 Depression might also be a huge factor in drug dependency.
-Lastly, the physical cravings will make detoxification and quitting very difficult especially for someone who has been reliant on these chemical substances for a very long time.

 Getting help is important because someone might want to become sober again but lack the strength or the means to overcome these factors.
 After all, no one wants a life where he or she is dependent on these substances in order to survive every day.

 There may be some who feel that taking drugs is the only way to feel good or normal, and may manipulate the people around them in order to continue their addiction.
-It is, therefore, important to make sure the addict is serious and has the willpower to go through the process of detoxification.
+It is, therefore, important to make sure the addict is serious and has the willpower to go through the process of recovery.

 HOW TO CONTROL CRAVINGS